yard feels

 CLIMATE COOL

-Up to 70•F degrees Cooler in Heat Waves on surfaces under the shade of plants & trees (UCR Natural Resources Division).
-Surfaces like your driveway, your patio, your home's walls and even your dirt.
+Diverse gardens make surfaces up to 70•F degrees Cooler in Heat Waves thanks to the shade of plants & trees (UCR Natural Resources Division).
+Surfaces like your driveway, your patio, your home's walls and your dirt.

 PLANT LOCAL